 The heart rate monitoring is also very flunky, to say the least when it comes to results.
 I’ll go as far as to say that the heart rate monitoring is nowhere near the actual chest band the doctors’ use.
 However, it’s a convenient way to know how great your cardio session went.

 Thankfully, all of the trackers that we tested were good at tracking steps, reps, and strokes.

 Price is a really important concern for the vast majority of consumers.

 This is also true when you’re getting a fitness tracker.
 Thankfully, there are some great options for almost everyone.
 If you have paid careful attention to include budget offerings as well as high-end ones to satisfy your needs.
 We’ve taken great care to select the trackers that give the best bang for your buck, although some are not exactly inexpensive.

 This one was simple, we didn’t simply check whether a fitness tracker had GPS but also how accurate it was.

 We try to take trackers that are compatible with both iOS as well as Android.

 While some trackers may not need a companion app, most of them do and it’s a big part of the experience.
 If the app is clunky and unresponsive, you’ll have a lot of headaches down the road.

-The best fitness trackers of 2018 do come with some really well-done apps and won’t be giving you any problems at all.
+The best fitness bands do come with some really well-done apps and won’t be giving you any problems at all.